 Autism: A History of Diagnostic Changes

-Leo Kanner usually gets the credit for discovering autism in the 1940’s, but Russian neurologist Grunya Sukhareva described it 20 years before him
+Leo Kanner usually gets the credit for discovering autism in the 1940’s, but Russian psychiatrist Grunya Sukhareva described it 20 years before him

 STUDY: Pierucka M et al, History of Psychology 2026;29(1):20–30